Professional TV Wall Mounting Services

 Here's what comes in the truck for a standard TV job:

-- Drill with carbide bits (for concrete and tile if needed)
+• Drill with carbide bits for concrete and tile when needed

-- Level (you'd be shocked how many mounts go up crooked)
+• Level (you'd be surprised how many mounts go up crooked)

-- Wall anchors and lag bolts rated for the TV weight
+• Wall anchors and lag bolts rated for the TV's actual weight

-- Fish tape and wire guides for running cables through walls
+• Fish tape and wire guides for pulling cables through walls

-- Patch compound and sandpaper for finishing holes
+• Patch compound and sandpaper for cleaning up afterward

-The bracket itself depends on what you're mounting and your wall type.
-Drywall studs, concrete block (common in Arizona), tile, or plaster all need different approaches.
-We figure that out when we see the space.
+The bracket itself depends on your TV and your wall type.
+Drywall over studs, concrete block, tile, plaster.
+All different approaches.
+We figure that out once we see the space.

 Pricing and What It Costs

-Basic mount (fixed bracket, no cord hiding) starts around $85.
+A basic mount with a fixed bracket and no cord hiding starts around $85.
 Full setup with in-wall cord concealment runs $150 to $200.
-Fireplace mounts are a bit more because they're higher and heavier, and we're being extra careful about placement.
+Fireplace mounts cost a bit more given the height, the weight, and the extra care we take with placement.

-That price includes the labor and basic materials.
-If you already own the bracket, we charge less.
-If you need us to source one, we'll add that cost to the quote.
-We're not going to mark up a $40 mount by $300.
+That price covers labor and basic materials.
+If you already own a bracket, the cost goes down.
+If you need us to source one, we add that to the quote at cost.
+We won't mark up a $40 mount by $300.

 You'll see the exact price when you describe your setup.
-No surprise invoices.
+No surprise invoices at the end.

 Frequently Asked Questions